CloudLabs-MCW/MCW-Modern-cloud-apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

     ```csharp
     app.UseAuthentication();
-    app.UseAuthorization();
     ```

     The result will look similar to the following:

     ![app.UseAuthentication code inserted.](media/2020-03-18-14-44-13.png "app.UseAuthentication code inserted")

+4. **Save** the file.

-4. Locate the Azure AD B2C name by navigating to your resource group.
+5. Locate the Azure AD B2C name by navigating to your resource group.
 Copy the name to Notepad.

     ![List of all of the resources within the ContosoSports resource group.
 Pointing to the B2C tenant name.](media/2019-03-28-16-51-14.png "Locate B2C tenant name")

-5. Next, using the Azure Management Portal, using your main subscription, open the Contoso Web App blade, and select **Configuration**.
+6. Next, using the Azure Management Portal, using your main subscription, open the Contoso Web App blade, and select **Configuration**.

-6. Add the following settings in the **Application Settings** section:
+7. Add the following settings in the **Application Settings** section:

    - AzureADB2C:Instance - `https://[your Azure AD B2C name].b2clogin.com/tfp/`
    - AzureADB2C:ClientId - **B2C Application ID you copied down earlier**.